stevesea/interview_questions/tcp_relay/README.md

     +---bin
     \---lib
     ```
-    The bin directory contains shell/batch scripts to run the relay and echoserver
+    The bin directory contains shell and batch scripts to run the relay and echoserver.

 ## Commandline  usage